 What Happens if You Eat Beetroot Every Day?

-Anything more than what the body needs is considered a toxin, which is true for beetroots.
-Eating too many beets, you may experience side effects such as low blood pressure, increased urination (because of the high nitrate content), headaches, or an upset stomach.
-These side effects are not serious and go away quickly.
+Anything more than the body needs is considered a toxin, which is true for beetroots.
+Eating too many beets may cause side effects such as low blood pressure, increased urination (because of the high nitrate content), headaches, or an upset stomach.
+These side effects are not severe and go away quickly.

-So, if you're looking for nutrient-rich food that can have some fantastic health benefits, eat beets!
-But don't overdo it.
+So, if you’re looking for nutrient-rich food with fantastic health benefits, eat beets!
+But don’t overdo it.
 As with any food, everything is good in moderation.
-However, if you're concerned about these effects, talk to your doctor.
+However, if you’re concerned about these effects, talk to your doctor.
 Also, if you have diabetes, speak to your doctor before adding beets to your diet.

 Who Should Avoid Beetroot and Why?